miztiik/setup-aws-code-commit/README.md

     cat codecommit_rsa.pub
     ```
 1. ### Associate Your Public Key with Your IAM User
     - Now we need to enter our `codecommit_rsa.pub` into AWS IAM.
-It is better if you have a seperate groups(say `Devs`) and add your users to that group.
     - Copy the SSH key ID (for example, `APKAEIBAERJR2EXAMPLE`)
 1. ### Add AWS CodeCommit to Your SSH Configuration
     ```sh